MicrosoftDocs/xbox-live-docs/xbox-live-docs-pr/get-started/setup-partner-center-creators.md

    ![](images/pc_cr_initl_properties_pg.png)

 2. In the **Category and subcategory** section, in the **Pick a category** drop-down, select the **Games** category.

+   > [!IMPORTANT]
-   Do not select a category other than Games, or else the "Xbox Live" options won't be available.
+   > Do not select a category other than Games, or else the "Xbox Live" options won't be available.

    Because you selected Games, the "Genre(s) section appears.